Kleptocracy: Examples

 The political system in Russia has been described as a Mafia state where president Vladimir Putin serves as the "head of the clan".

 Former Malaysian Prime Minister Najib Razak had $731 million in his personal bank accounts when his ruling party alliance Barisan Nasional lost the 14th election to opposition party Pakatan Harapan led by former Prime Minister Mahathir Mohamad, in part because of allegations of participating in the 1MDB scandal.

 Azerbaijan has been described as a kleptocracy for its use of oil revenue to enrich an oligarch class, including that of the ruling Aliyev dynasty.
 Azerbaijan's leader Ilham Aliyev and his wife Mehriban Aliyeva were described as the "embodiment of nepotism and kleptocracy" in Azerbaijan.

 In 2010, The Washington Times estimated that HDZ elites in Croatia led by former prime minister Ivo Sanader had "stolen or siphoned off" about 1 billion USD.

-The 2015–2016 protests in Moldova had been organised by a grass-roots citizens' movement, Dignity and Truth, as a response to the disappearance of $1 billion from the Moldovan banks in 2014.
+The 2015–2016 protests in Moldova were organised by a grass-roots citizens' movement, Dignity and Truth, as a response to the disappearance of $1 billion from the Moldovan banks in 2014.
 Former Prime Minister Vlad Filat was arrested on October 15, 2015, for involvement in the bank fraud scandal.

 In 2016 the Enough Project issued a report claiming that the Democratic Republic of the Congo is run as a violent kleptocracy.